Skip to main content

 How to use this guide with the calculator

-For Rent vs Buy Assumptions That Change the Answer in 2026, start with the section called Holding period changes the math quickly and write down the assumptions that apply to your household.
-Then open run the rent vs buy calculator with those assumptions ready.
+Use the guide sections as a worksheet: write down the assumptions that apply to your household, then open run the rent vs buy calculator with those assumptions ready.
 The goal is not to get one perfect number.
 It is to compare a realistic base case, a cautious case, and an optimistic case so the decision is not dependent on the friendliest version of the inputs.

 Pay special attention to this guide's first takeaway: Holding period is usually one of the largest drivers of the result.
 Run the calculator with your current numbers, then change one input at a time.
 If the answer flips after a small adjustment, treat the decision as sensitive and build in more margin before acting.
 If the answer stays stable across several reasonable scenarios, the calculator result is more useful as a planning baseline.